elioWehbe/articlesApp/README.md

 # CodeChallenge
-To run the project install yarn install or npm install
+To run the project run yarn install or npm install